 You can find treasure troves of science lessons and experiments: snowflakes, stars, conifers, etc. There is no end to Christmas-themed math worksheets across the internet, but my favorite school lessons are Christmas Language Arts.
-Here are some Christmas Language Arts ideas to get you started:

 - Sharpen those writing skills by writing letters to soldiers!

 - Advent Idea Box is full of Christmas-themed learning.
-Each day of Advent has its own themed lesson studying about a Christmas tradition such as the poinsetta, nutcrackers, shepherds, etc. They also highlight a country and its customs.
+Each day of Advent has its own themed lesson studying about a Christmas tradition such as the poinsettia, nutcrackers, shepherds, etc. They also highlight a country and its customs.
 Each day has book recommendations for some great family reading time.